dariusjlukas/dariusnotes-hugo/content/docs/introduction/one.md

 ---
 title: one
 ---
-## Here is a one-page summary of typesetting and shortcodes.
+## This it a temporary page for my reference while building this site

 ### This is a new section
 Hello